eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

 - First of all, _welcome!_ It's a brave new world out there — where statistics is cool, Bayesian and (if you're lucky) even easy.
 Dive in!

+> **EDIT (1/24/2020):** I published a [subsequent blog
+> post](https://eigenfoo.xyz/bayesian-inference-reading/) with a reading list
+> for Bayesian inference and modelling.
+Check it out for reading material in
+> addition to the ones I list below!

 ### Bayesian modelling

 - If you don't know any probability, I'd recommend [Michael